dominuszagare/ThreeJS_VR_app_quickstart/README.md

 - express (serving static files and multiplayer server)
 - socket.io (multiplayer capabilities)

-!Application was tested only on  Oculus Quest other headsets may not work.
+**Application was tested only on  Oculus Quest other headsets may not work.
-It expects to find a least one controller with a trigger and grip button.
+It expects to find a least one controller with a trigger and grip button.**